 Dave and I did make it to the very top though, and despite the dripping sweat and outright exhaustion did manage to show off our Hoosier pride to the whole of China.
 It was a high point (literally!) of the entire trip, and I can’t express enough how grateful I am to be a part of a business program that provides these kinds of once-in-a-lifetime opportunities for its students.
 I’ve traveled the world thanks to Kelley and I wouldn’t trade the experiences here for anything!

 Christopher Reid is a consumer goods and services consultant with Accenture based out of the New York metro office.
 He has worked in the consumer packaged goods industry for close to a decade, supporting supply chain, sales, and marketing projects for several billion-dollar international brands.
 He graduated from Indiana University with a BS in Operations Management and Business Information Systems and a BA in Spanish in 2007.
 Christopher returned to IU and the Kelley School of Business in 2012, where he is currently pursuing a dual degree MBA and MS in Marketing through the Kelley Direct program.

-AGILE China was Christopher’s third study abroad program through Indiana University; he spent a semester in Madrid, Spain during his undergraduate studies and participated in an AGILE program in New Delhi, India in February 2015.
+Global and Domestic Immersions in China was Christopher’s third study abroad program through Indiana University; he spent a semester in Madrid, Spain during his undergraduate studies and participated in a Global and Domestic Immersions program in New Delhi, India in February 2015.